camilocot/cassandra-crd/README.md

 ## Running

-**Prerequisite**: Since the sample-controller uses `apps/v1` deployments, the Kubernetes cluster version should be greater than 1.9.
+**Prerequisite**: Since the sample-controller uses `apps/v1` statefulset, the Kubernetes cluster version should be greater than 1.9.

 ```sh
 # assumes you have a working kubeconfig, not required if operating in-cluster